sbski/a32nx/src/extra-backend/README.md

 - Manual read/write: The developer can manually read and write the variable from and to the sim at any time
-- Auto read: The variable can be configured to be automatically read from the sim (preUpdate)
+- Auto read: The variable can be configured to be automatically read from the sim (preUpdate) via the DataManager
-- Auto write: The variable can be configured to be automatically written to the sim (postUpdate)
+- Auto write: The variable can be configured to be automatically written to the sim (postUpdate) via the DataManager
 - Max Age in Ticks: The variable can be configured to be automatically read from the sim if it is older than a certain number of ticks (preUpdate)
 - Max Age in Seconds: The variable can be configured to be automatically read from the sim if